Weijun124/DL-CIFAR-10/README.md

 - Weight decay (5e-4) is optimal for ResNet-110, effectively preventing overfitting.
 - Increasing the number of parameters improves accuracy.
-- The deeper layer model, the more epoch to training before stablizing
+- The deeper layer model, the more epoch to training before stablizing.
+For example, ResNet-110 takes 40 epoch to stablize, but ResNet-50 and 38 takes 30 epoch with weight decay 1e-4 and learning rate start from 0.1 with warm-up
 - Unexpectedly, ResNet-38 achieved the highest accuracy, likely due to the absence of a 7×7 kernel and max pooling in the current setup, which may have impacted high-level feature extraction.
 - Dropping the learning rate too early causes premature stabilization, limiting the model’s capacity for further learning and reducing accuracy on the validation test set.
+- SGD performs better than Adam in this experiment, but Adam converges faster.

 ## Future work